ragents/ragents/ragents-js-api.md

 The `reply` parameter is a function of the form `reply(err, object)`, where:

-* `err`    - is an Error object sent with the response on failure
+* `err`    - on error, the Error object
-* `object` - is the object passed with the response on success
+* `object` - on success or error, the object passed in the response

+Note that only the `message` property of the Error will be sent back to the requester.

 `RAgent` objects